Danieltsang/resy-booking-bot-node/README.md

 # Resy Reservation Script

 Note: The booking script no longer works.
-Resy may have figured out a way to prevent API calls to their booking API outside of their website and mobile app.
+Resy prevents requests to their booking API outside of their website and mobile app.

 Not so much a bot yet but a convenient and efficient method of booking a reservation through resy without using their website.